45Drives/cockpit-file-sharing/README.md

 ## Samba Manager
 Samba manager is used to setup samba shares in an efficient manner.

-The main componet to this manager is the "Share Managemnt" card.
+The main component to this manager is the "Share Management" card.
 This is used to edit and add samba shares.
 To add a share you simply click the "+" button.
-Samba

 ### Add Share
 ![Add Samba Share Menu](img/samba/samba_add.png)

 You have fully ability to customize your share the way you want it.
-Looking through the options in the menu, a lot are self explanatory, suh as share name and description, however the rest of the options can be complicated.
+Looking through the options in the menu, a lot are self explanatory, such as share name and description, however the rest of the options can be complicated.
 Down below are the options and their descriptors.

 * Path - The path to the directory on the server you would like to share
 * Windows ACLs - Checking the box adds parameters that enables access control list on the share
 * Valid Users - Users who can access the share
 * Valid Groups - Groups that can access the share
 * Guest Ok - Sets that no password is required to connect to the samba share.
-* Browsable - Controls whether the share is seen in the list of available share in net view.
+* Browsable - Controls whether the share is seen a list of available shares in net view.

 ### Advanced Settings
 ![Advanced Samba Settings](img/samba/samba_advanced.png)

 Under the advanced settings tab there is an input box.
 You can enter any extra Samba settings you want into this box.
 We have implemented templates that will auto populate the input box with popular settings many users use.
-Down below is a description of this auto populate settings.
+Down below is a description of these auto populate settings.

 * Shadow Copy - Utilizes microsoft's shadow copy service which creates backup copies or snapshots of files within the samba share.
-* MacOS Share - Adds correct settings to allow shares to be seen on MacOS
+* MacOS Share - Allows shares to be seen on MacOS
 * Audit Logs - Adds ability to record events and changes on the samba share.

 For any more info on settings that can be inserted into this area, please checkout the samba config documentation, https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html.